Norton to Introduce Bill Requiring Federal Agencies to Advertise with Minority-Owned Media | | BlackPressUSA

-WASHINGTON, D.C.— Congresswoman Eleanor Holmes Norton (D-DC) announced that she will introduce a bill to require all federal agencies to include the amount they spent in the most recent fiscal year on advertising contracts with newspapers and media companies owned by minorities and women in their annual budget requests to Congress.
+WASHINGTON, D.C.— Congresswoman Eleanor Holmes Norton (D-DC) announced that she will introduce a bill to require all federal agencies to include in their annual budget requests to Congress the amount they spent in the most recent fiscal year on advertising contracts with newspapers and media companies owned by minorities and women.

 Norton’s bill would also require the agencies to produce projections of their spending for the upcoming fiscal year.